York Road Project Success

 York Road Project provides emergency and longer term accommodation for those experiencing homelessness.
 The day centre is called The Prop and offers a wide range of services and activities to clients.
 A "prop" supports something and the York Road Project is proud to offer strong support to anyone who is facing or currently experiencing homelessness in Woking.

 Surrey Adult Learning (SAL) and York Road Project recently started to work in partnership to offer interesting courses to clients.
 The new wood carving print course proved to be a great success.
-Some clients even chose to submit their work to the Surrey Adult Learning End of Year Exhibition and received personal commendation from Principal, Paul Hoffman and warm praise from Councillor Mary Lewis at the private view event.
+Some clients even chose to submit their work to the Surrey Adult Learning End of Year Exhibition and received personal commendation from Paul Hoffman and warm praise from Councillor Mary Lewis at the private view event.

 SAL asked the learners to tell us a little bit about themselves and their lives